Tommy Duckworth: 2011–2013

 Tina starts to have doubts about giving him to Izzy and Gary.
-When the baby is strong enough to come out of the incubator, Izzy and Gary are shocked to find Tina holding him and Gary suggests Izzy should be left to bond with him.
+When the baby is strong enough to come out of the incubator, Izzy and Gary are shocked to find Tina holding him, and Gary suggests Izzy should be left to bond with him.
 Tina then tells them that she has decided to keep the baby.
-Izzy and Gary are outraged and she promises to repay the surrogacy money leading to another row and Tina stops them from visiting the baby.
+Izzy and Gary are outraged, and Tina promises to repay the surrogacy money, leading to another row, and Tina stops them from visiting the baby.
 They learn that they cannot force Tina to sign the adoption papers.
 Tina moves in with Rita.
 Anna Windass (Debbie Rush), Gary and Izzy are further angered when Tina changes the baby's name to Joe after her father.
 After Gary tells Anna that there is nothing they can do to stop Tina, Anna storms into the pub and slaps her in front of customers.
 Tina asks Tommy, Rita and Dennis Tanner (Philip Lowrie) if she is doing the right thing.
-Tommy tells Tina that he will support her regardless but she must think about how Jake will feel when he is older.
+Tommy tells Tina that he will support her regardless, but she must think about how Jake will feel when he is older.
 Izzy and Gary reluctantly decide not to fight Tina and let her raise Jake as her child.
-However, after she witnesses Izzy say goodbye to the baby, Tina changes her mind and decides to give the baby back to Gary and Izzy and they change his name back to Jake.
-Tina is devastated by this but Gary and Izzy let her continue to be part of Jake's life.
+However, after she witnesses Izzy say goodbye to the baby, Tina changes her mind and decides to give the baby back to Gary and Izzy, and they change his name back to Jake.
+Tina is devastated by this, but Gary and Izzy let her continue to be part of Jake's life.